tjadams/Coding-Problems/dsalgo/README.md

 Memory: **You could count the stack frames due to recursion but that's probably optimized by the compiler.** As a result, O(1)

 #### Advantages over other traversals
-Since this is a depth-first traversal, this algorithm uses little memory on balanced binary trees.
-This is due to this algorithm only requiring 3 nodes in memory at a time (node.left, node.right, node, not counting stack traces).
+* Since this is a depth-first traversal, this algorithm uses little memory on balanced binary trees.
+This is due to this algorithm only requiring 3 nodes in memory at a time (node.left, node.right, node, not counting stack traces). **The low amount of memory that DFS uses likely makes DFS better than BFS in scenarios where BFS uses more memory unless BFS happens to be more time-optimal in that situation.
+For example, if you know the data you're searching for isn't far from the root and the tree isn't very wide, then BFS is very optimal even though it uses some memory.**
+* This algorithm is simple to implement

 #### Disadvantages over other traversals
-- Since this is a depth-first traversal, if the tree is like the worst-case insertion scenario (O(n) where n is number of nodes and n is the height of the tree instead of O(logn) with n being the number of nodes and logn the height of the tree), then traversing the tree depth-first will use more memory than breadth-first.
+- Doesn't have the advantages of BFS
-- If modified to a search, search takes O(n)
+- If modified to a search, search takes O(n) whereas  binary search in binary search trees takes O(logn)
+- Preorder is a specific ordering that may not be preferable in some situations

 ### Post-order traversal
 #### Pseudocode